 Is your money safe with DEGIRO?

 This is quite an important question for any investor.
-The last thing you want is your broker to go bankrupt and losing all your holdings with it.
+The last thing you want is your broker to go bankrupt and lose all your holdings with it.

-So how does it work then at DEGIRO?
+So how does it work at DEGIRO?
 Are your assets and your money safe at DEGIRO?